cessda/cessda.guidelines.public/CONTRIBUTING.md

 External contributions can be accepted, if they provide funtionality CESSDA deems appropriate and are of acceptable quality.
 Specific requirements and criteria may apply to specific tools.

-If you consider to contribute to a CESSDA service, please contact support@cessda before proceeding.
+If you want to contribute to CESSDA tools and services, please contact support@cessda before proceeding.

 ### Practical matters

 CESSDA ERIC reserves the right to accept or reject any contribution.
-For CESSDA to consider to accept you contribution, the following criteria must be met.
+For CESSDA to consider your contribution, the following criteria must be met.

 * You must sign the [CESSDA Contributor License Agreement](https://bit.ly/contrib_req)
 * You must adhere to [CESSDA's quality requirements](https://bitbucket.org/cessda/cessda.guidelines.public/src/master/quality.md)